-Asperger syndrome is not a learning disability, but around half of people with autism may also have a learning disability, which will affect the level of support they need in their life.
+Asperger syndrome is not a learning disability, but is on the autistic spectrum.This can be confusing as a lot of people with autism may also have a learning disability, which will affect the level of support they need in their life.

 Autistic SpectrumAsperger's syndrome is a form of autism which may also affect the way a person communicates and relates to other people.

 Everyone with autism will share certain characteristics, however it also affects everyone differently.
 Autism is a spectrum with Asperger syndrome fitting on to that spectrum.